 Health anxiety affects up to 10% of the population and occurs equally in men and women, developing at any age.
+In the UK health anxiety is estimated to cost the NHS more than £420 million a year in outpatient appointments alone, with millions more spent on tests and scans.
 If you suffer from health anxiety, you will have an excessive preoccupation with the thought that you have, or may develop, a serious physical illness, or may react anxiously to symptoms that you give exaggerated importance to, perceiving them as more serious and threatening than they actually are.
 Like any anxiety, health anxiety can be particularly disabling and disruptive to our lives, but the good news is that in many cases health anxiety will respond successfully to treatment.
 In this post I will explain how you can identify and start to overcome health anxiety using some powerful and effective techniques of mindfulness, reframing, and clearing.

 Health Anxiety Symptoms